kubesphere/website/content/en/blogs/Kubernetes-Backup-and-Restore-with-Kasten-K10 on-KubeSphere.md

     create: "true"
     class: "nginx"
   ```
-Click "Deploy" and wait the status to turn into "running".
+Click "Deploy" and wait for the status to turn into "running".
 ![apps](/images/blogs/en/kastenk10image/kastenk10-step13.png)
 Click "Deployment" to check if Kasten has deployed workload and is in running status.